Table of Contents

 Child feeding practices by parents during the first years of childhood tend to impact one’s eating behaviour later in life.
 A review of studies on the parental influence on eating behaviour revealed the following interesting findings:

-- Restrictive feeding practices by caregivers is associated with overeating and poorer self-regulation of food intake among preschool-age children.
+- Restrictive feeding practices by caregivers are associated with overeating and poorer self-regulation of food intake among preschool-age children.